Blazing-Blast/Cardgame/Sun.md

 | Active phase | Noon + Dusk |

 When activated: Choose one allied card.
-They will be immune to the first $2$ damage that they will be dealt, this turn.
+They will be immune to the first $2$ damage that they will be dealt, until `Sun`'s next turn.

 ### Structures